-In Applicant's case, his debts are attributable in part to a significant pay reduction he experienced in 2011.
+In Applicant's case, his debts are attributable in part to income losses and unemployment.
 Based on the documented materials in the FORM, some extenuating circumstances are associated with Applicant's inability to pay or otherwise resolve his debts.
-Partially available to Applicant is MC ¶ 20(b), "the conditions that resulted in the behavior were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce, or separation, and the individual acted responsibly."
-What is not clear is the extent to which his pay reduction prevented him from addressing his federal taxes, home mortgage, and other delinquent debts since 2011, or what tangible steps he has taken to address his finances.
-Whether he acted responsibility is directly contingent upon his providing documented evidence of how he is addressing his finances.
+Partially available to Applicant is MC \P 20(b), "the conditions that resulted in the behavior were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce, or separation, and the individual acted responsibly under the circumstances."